mangerij/ferret/doc/content/tutorials/magnetic_ringdown.md

          link=False
          language=python

 shows the coefficients we will use.
-Note that $H_\mathrm{scale}$ is provided

-A possible output of this tutorial problem using ParaView is provided below
+Note that $H_\mathrm{scale}$ is provided to change the time scale of the problem into nanoseconds.
+A possible visualization output of this tutorial problem using ParaView is provided below

 !media media/ringdown_tut.png style=display:block;margin:auto;width:65%; caption=Left: Magnetic $\mathbf{m}$ (normalized) texture in glyphs and the color map showing the contrast of the demagnetizing potential $\Phi_\mathrm{H}$ at the conclusion of the ringdown.
 The vacuum block is shown as slightly transparent.
 Top Right: $\mathbf{m}$ components as a function of time during the ringdown.
 Bottom Right: Total energy as a function of time. id=mag_tutorial